jaspersiebring/GeoCOCO/README.md

 ````

-# Using `geococo` module in Python
+# Using `geococo` in Python
-After installing `geococo`, the following methods can be imported to create and save COCO datasets from your own GIS annotations.
+After installing `geococo`, the following methods can be used to create and save COCO datasets from your own GIS annotations.
 ````
 # Importing main interface
 import pathlib